odea-project/qAlgorithms/report/report.md

 The critical value is calculated for an &alpha;
 of 0.01 and normalized to the mean centroid error.
 The mean error is derived from the cumulative error by dividing the difference between the cumulative error at the start and end of the bin by the number of data points in the bin.
-This is identical to normalising the order space for every point.
+This is identical to normalizing the order space for every point.
 (@gerrit: why mean error?->please explain)
 Since a bin created as a subset of another bin shares OS and the cumulative error with its precursor, both do not need to be calculated more than once.
 The function terminates if the bin it is called on has less than five data points.
-These points are then added to a vector which can later be used by diagnostic functions.
+These points are then added to a vector, which can later be used by diagnostic functions.
 (@gerrit: what happens to these small bins?)
 If a bin cannot be split further, it is added to the container for open bins.

 <b> subsetScan: </b>
-This function takes a bin, sorts it by the scan number of its datapoints, and splits it if the difference in scans exceeds a given number.
+This function takes a bin, sorts it by the scan number of its data points, and splits it if the difference in scans exceeds a given number.
 This parameter can be adjusted only when recompiling the program.
 It is set to six following the above-mentioned reasoning.
 After splitting the bin, only subsets with more than five elements are returned as bins to